PalomaGGC/PalomaGGC/README.md

 - 🤖 Immersed in the ever-evolving realm of AI, machine learning, and deep learning.

-- 🚀 Passionate about developing innovative solutions that that address real-world challenges, pushing the boundaries of what's possible.
+- 🚀 Passionate about developing innovative solutions that address real-world challenges, pushing the boundaries of what's possible.

 - ✨ Thriving on the challenge of transforming raw data into meaningful insights that drive informed decision-making.